 - 4. (1) The court may grant the following licences under this Ordinance-

 - (a) a liquor sales licence;

 - (b) a tavern licence;

 - (c) an hotel liquor licence;

 - (d) a restaurant liquor licence;

 - (e) a club liquor licence;

 - (f) a community centre liquor licence;

-- (g) an occasional liquor licence.
+- (g) an occasional liquor licence

+- (h) a periodic tavern licence 3 .

 - (2) Subject to this Ordinance, a licence (other than an occasional liquor licence) continues in force until 31st December next following the date of issue of the licence.